xrarch/books/documents/xlospec/chapintro.typ

 There are several "relocation tables" within the *XLO* format:

-- The per-section relocation tables, containing all of the "internal" relocations that must be performed in all sections if that section is moved in the virtual address space.
+- The per-section relocation tables, describing all of the "internal" relocations that must be performed if that section is moved in the virtual address space.
+- The unresolved fixup table, containing all of the external relocations that must be performed against the value of extern symbols that are still of totally unknown origin.
+These are common in fragment modules that have just been produced by an assembler and are destined to be linked into an executable or library.
 - The per-import fixup tables, containing all of the "external" relocations that must be performed if that imported dynamic library is of an unexpected version, or if it fails to load at its preferred base address.
-- The unresolved fixup table, containing all of the external relocations that must be performed against the value of extern symbols that are still of totally unknown origin.

-The entries of each kind of table share a format, which they each use somewhat differently:
+The entries of the per-section relocation tables and the unresolved fixup table share a common format:

 ```
 STRUCT XloRelocEntry